Tutorials#

 Limit values to a specified min and max range |

-BandHiC supports these functions, and they can be used in the following two ways:
+BandHiC supports these functions, and they can be used in the following three ways:

 As methods of the